DynaSteam DS1600 Steam Weeder: Product Review

 Where to Buy

-The DynaSteam steam weeder is available at www.dynasteam.com for $249.
+The DynaSteam steam weeder is available at www.dynasteam.com for $249 (note that the model available on the DynaSteam website is a newer version).
 There is also a nine-piece accessory kit to do other steam-cleaning tasks (such as cleaning windows) for $49.99 and a brass BBQ grill brush for $14.99.
-The DynaSteam is also available at Frontgate.com and Amazon.com, although the Amazon price is considerably higher.
+The DynaSteam is also available at Frontgate.com and Amazon.com where the price has come down recently to only $99 (probably because a newer version, the DS2000, is now available).